-- Specify that nonmechanized equipment includes soft dig technologies. - Clarify the standards of painted surface marks for operators marking underground facilities and adjust response times for requests for marking of a facility. - Shorten the notice period for projects not involving subaqueous facilities, extend notice validity, limit the area for facility location requests, and clarify excavation practices near pipelines. - Amend exemptions from requirements for notice before commencing an excavation. - Clarify that the venue for all actions arising from actual and consequential damages occurring in this State is the county where the damages occurred. - Create a rebuttable presumption that an excavator has exercised due care in certain circumstances. - Make changes to the Underground Damage Prevention Review Board (Board) concerning vacancies and quorum, and allow an informal conference process to request that the Board reverse or modify its determinations concerning violations of the Act.
+- Clarify the standards of painted surface marks for operators marking underground facilities and adjust response times for requests for marking of a facility. - Shorten the notice period for projects not involving subaqueous facilities, extend notice validity, limit the area for facility location requests, and clarify excavation practices near oil and gas pipelines. - Amend exemptions from requirements for notice before commencing an excavation or demolition operation. - Clarify that the venue for all actions arising from physical damages to a facility or the failure of a party to comply with the requirements of the Underground Utility Safety and Damage Prevention Act. - Create a rebuttable presumption that an excavator has exercised due care in certain circumstances. - Make changes to the Underground Damage Prevention Review Board concerning vacancies and quorum, and allow appeal of violations through an informal conference process.